 Minnesota Small Necessities Law

 Employers with at least two employees must give eligible employees up to 16 hours of unpaid leave in any 12-month period to attend school conferences or other school-related activities for the employee’s child, if they cannot be rescheduled outside of work.
+Employers with 20 or more employees must provide up to 40 hours of paid leave to donate bone marrow.

 For More Information